Click on a category below to jump to a specific section.

 No, you only need to attend the RESEA program’s initial appointment once per benefit year.

-You will need to use the scheduling tool to reschedule your appointment, and then attend that appointment to reinstate your UI benefits.
+You will need to contact the office listed on your appointment letter to reschedule your appointment, and then attend that appointment to reinstate your UI benefits.

 If you decline a job referral or do not apply for a job referral provided by a RESEA specialist, your claim will be under review and your benefits may be stopped.